MechanicalRock/mechanicalrock.github.io/_posts/2020-09-24-snowflake-org-structures.markdown

 ### Summary

 This was a brief introduction to Snowflake Organizations, and how it relates to support for secure sharing between accounts and recently released features such as database replication across cloud regions.

+With Snowflake, cost modelling and management is critical to maximising your value from the service.
+Customers should weigh carefully the different options and implications, to match their aspirations and capabilities appropriately.

 No matter the size of your company or organisation, Mechanical Rock are eager to listen to your challenges and meet them head on.
 [Get in touch with Mechanical Rock](https://mechanicalrock.io/lets-get-started) today to accelerate your journey!